-Many TESS Clients purchased their timeshare interest after resorts made an unsolicited approach, resulting in our Client attending a sales presentation.
-The sales presentations were in many cases were held not only away from our Client’s home but involved an excursion away from your own business premises.
-The Doorstep Regulations accordingly apply, and ,any times client can rely on Section 5 of the Regulations accordingly.
+Many TESS Law clients purchased their timeshare interest after resorts made an unsolicited approach, resulting in the client attending a sales presentation.
+The sales presentations were, in many cases, held not only away from the client’s home but involved an excursion away.
+The Doorstep Regulations accordingly apply, and clients can rely on Section 5 of the Regulations accordingly.

-In selling timeshare interests to our Clients, resorts failed to comply with the Doorstep Regulations.
+In selling timeshare interests, resorts failed to comply with the Doorstep Regulations.
 In particular, they might have failed:

-- to provide our Client with the required notice of right to cancel a purchase agreement and Membership in the Club;
+- to provide the required notice of right to cancel a purchase agreement and membership in the club;

-- To provide our Client with a notice incorporating the required information set out in regulation 7 and Part 1 Schedule 4 of the Doorstep Regulations.
+- to provide a notice incorporating the required information set out in Regulation 7 and Part 1 Schedule 4 of the Doorstep Regulations.

-By failing to give our Client the necessary cancellation notice in the form required by the Regulations, our Client may have been denied key statutory information.
+By failing to give the necessary cancellation notice in the form required by the Regulations, consumers may have been denied key statutory information.